Natalie Panek

-Education
+Early life and education

-Panek grew up in Calgary, Alberta, where she was the only girl in her high school physics class.
+Panek grew up in Calgary, Alberta, where she was the only female in her high school physics class.
 She competed in the North American Solar Challenge in 2005.
-Panek completed a bachelor's degree in Mechanical Engineering at the University of Calgary in 2007.
-She earned a masters in Aerospace Engineering at the University of Toronto in 2009.
-In Summer 2008, she worked at Goddard Space Flight Center.
+Panek completed a bachelor's degree in mechanical engineering at the University of Calgary in 2007.
+She earned a masters in aerospace engineering at the University of Toronto in 2009.
+In summer 2008, she worked at Goddard Space Flight Center.

 Career

 After graduating, Panek attended the International Space University at Ames Research Center.
 Panek works at the space technology company MDA where she works on Canadian space exploration and robotics.
-She has been described as the Roberta Bondar of her generation.
 She is on the engineering team building the chassis and locomotion systems for European Space Agency's Rosalind Franklin Mars rover.

-Public engagement and diversity
+Public engagement

-Canada’s Financial Post describes Panek as “a vocal advocate for women in technology”.
-She regularly gives interviews about her career and campaigns for more women in science.
-In 2012 she delivered a TEDx Youth talk, Revolutionising Female Empowerment.
-In 2015 she delivered a TEDx talk in Toronto, Space, Our Invisible Landfill, which has been viewed over one million times.

-Panek was a presenter at the Ontario Science Centre RBC Innovator's Ball in 2016.
-She appeared on an episode of CBC Television's The Next 150, Our Canada needs more everyday explorers.
-She is a speaker with the National Speakers Bureau.
+In 2012, Panek created the STEM mentorship blog The Panek Room, which offers career advice to girls and connects them mentors.
+Panek regularly gives interviews about her career and campaigns for increased representation of women in science.
 She spoke at the 2016 Women of Influence and 2017 Girl Talk Empowerment conferences.

-She was part of the "#Canada150Women" campaign by author Paulina Cameron.
-She is a cybermentor with the University of Calgary's online program.

 Alongside her work and advocacy, Panek enjoys backpacking.
-She is a champion of Trans Canada Trail.